techgrounds/techgrounds-laminated-denim/beschrijvingen/05_notes/AZ-11 notes.md

 Each scale condition that is met by the VM workload is acted upon.

 #### Azure Spot
 Azure Spot instances allow one to utilise excess compute resources on the global Azure infrastructure.
 This results in cost-savings of up to 80%, but VMs used this way are temporary.
 If Azure requires the extra compute resources, Azure Spot VMs are shut down.
+This is useful for batch instructions that can resume after stopping.

 #### Azure Advisor
 The Azure Advisor is a monitoring solution that evaluates Azure resources and suggests improvements based on the [Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/).